Hal Prewitt: Racing

 Prewitt first became active in racing while growing up in Daytona Beach, Florida in the 1970s and driving in SCCA events.
 He became serious in 2004 after attending Skip Barber Racing School.

-He was a professional level driver for various teams in international and North American endurance road race events.
+Prewitt was a professional level driver for various teams in international and North American endurance road race events.
 From 2004 to 2006, he set numerous lap records in Sports Car Club of America, PBOC Motorsports Club and National Auto Sport Association (NASA) classes, and was the overall winner in the PBOC 2005 and 2006 Race Series season.
-In 2006 and 2007, Prewitt won numerous 1st place and class wins in Historic Sportscar Racing (HSR), Rolex Endurance Series and the Historic GT Series.
-He won the 2006 National Auto Sport Association National Championship at Mid-Ohio Sports Car Course, driving the Porsche 911 GT3 RS that won 2nd place in class for the 2003 24 Hours of Le Mans.
+In 2006 and 2007, Prewitt won numerous first place and class wins in Historic Sportscar Racing (HSR), Rolex Endurance Series and the Historic GT Series.
+He won the 2006 National Auto Sport Association National Championship at Mid-Ohio Sports Car Course, driving the Porsche 911 GT3 RS that won second place in class for the 2003 24 Hours of Le Mans.